Twinklebear/Twinklebear.github.io/_posts/2015-12-16-rendering-an-animation-in-rust.md

 To get rigid body animation we can associate an object's transform with a specific point in time and interpolate between one or more neighboring transforms (in time) to animate it during the scene.
 This falls out of our rays sampling a specific point in time.
-When we want to compute where the object is at the time this ray traverses the scene we can interpolate the transformations near the time point to compute its transform at the ray's time.
+When we want to compute where the object is at the time this ray traverses the scene we can interpolate the transformations near its time sample to compute its transform at the ray's time.
 By sampling over the shutter time and across multiple frames we can move an object in the scene and compute motion blur as it moves.
 In order to properly interpolate the transforms they are decomposed